RnkSngh/rnksngh.github.io/_posts/2023-08-20-MinimizingRoundingErrors.md

 ### Additional Accuracy

 If you're dividing or multiplying by really large numbers, you can lose a lot of precision.
 One way to combat this is to store intermediate state that is in a higher decimal precision than the operation inputs and outputs.
-For example, if you're multiplying or dividing balances that are formatted to 18 decimals, you can gain some precision by first formatting the inputs to 27 decimals by padding 9 extra zeroes, doing the operations, and then formatting back to 18 decimals by removing the padding of 9 zeroes.
+For example, if you're multiplying or dividing balances that are formatted to 18 decimals, you can gain some precision by first formatting the inputs to 27 decimals by padding 9 extra digits, doing the operations, and then formatting back to 18 decimals by removing the padding of 9 digits.

 ## Precision Bounds and Significant Figures